richb-hanover/wvnetflow-dockerized/README.md

 1. Install [Docker](https://www.docker.com/community-edition) (the Community Edition works fine) on a computer that's always running. wvnetflow will run there and collect the netflow data 24x7.

-1. Clone the *wvnetflow-dockerized* repo to that computer.
+2. Clone the *wvnetflow-dockerized* repo to that computer.

     ```
     $ git clone https://github.com/richb-hanover/wvnetflow-dockerized.git
     ```
-2. Build the container from the Dockerfile, giving it the name *wvnr_img*
+3. Build the container from the Dockerfile, giving it the name *wvnr_img*.
+This can take many minutes, since many files need to be downloaded and installed.

     ```
     $ cd wvnetflow-dockerized
     $ docker build -t wvnr_img .
     ```
-3. Run the container named *wvnr_img*.
+4. Run the container named *wvnr_img*.
 This will print a container-ID on the console.

     ```
     $ docker run -d -p 83:80 -p 2055:2055/udp --name wvnr_img wvnr_img
     9c1b567e0aba007368ed062d4aa226675fa1e011600cdf59593d42a689d05034
     ```

 5. Point your web browser to [http://localhost:83](http://localhost:83/) You will see the Webview Netflow Reporter home page. (**Note:** The `docker run...` command above maps external port 83 to the docker container's web port 80.)
+The **Troubleshooting** section gives more explanation about this page.

    <img src="https://github.com/richb-hanover/wvnetflow-dockerized/raw/master/images/wvnetflow-home.png" width="500" />

-7. Configure your router(s) to export Netflow version 5 flows to port 2055 on this collector, or generate mock flow data (see below).
+6. Configure your router(s) to export Netflow version 5 flows to port 2055 on this collector, or generate mock flow data (see below).

-8. **Wait...** It can take many minutes before the flow data has been collected and displayed.
+7. **Wait...** It can take many minutes before the flow data has been collected and displayed.
 Read the Troubleshootings steps (below) to see if the machinery is working...

 ### QuickStart - Other setup information and tests